GoogleCloudPlatform/cloud-hackathons/hacks/sap-ai/README.md

 * When setting up OAuth, ensure the "Authorized redirect URIs" for your web application client are exact.
 * Give meaningful names to your Agentspace app and data stores for easier management.
 * Experiment with different phrasing for your prompts to understand the agent's natural language understanding capabilities.
+Feel free to explore multimodality (e.g. generate images)
 * Observe the "sources" cited by the Agentspace responses to understand which data stores it is utilizing for each query.
 * In the next task, you will need to provide an email with recommended new ingredients.
 Please, make sure that you request Agentspace to generate this email.
 Example prompts: